opendatasoft/ods-documentation-explore-api/source/includes/v2/_facets.md

 # Facets

 A facet can be considered as a valued tag associated with a dataset or a record.
-For example, datasets of a catalog could have `language` as facet: associated values for this facet could be `English` or `French`.
+For example, datasets of a catalog could have `language` as a facet: associated values for this facet could be `English` or `French`.

-In an Opendatasoft portal, facets are especially used for building the left filtering column of both the datasets catalog and dataset records exploration pages.
+In an Opendatasoft portal, facets are specially used for building the left filtering column of both the datasets catalog and dataset records exploration pages.

 ## Enumerating facets values

 Enumerating facets values allows to discover the existing values for a facet.

-For example, an API call to enumerate facets in a catalog can show that there are 12 datasets in English, and 1 in French.
+For example, an API call to enumerate facets in a catalog can show that there are 12 datasets in English and 1 in French.

 ### Catalog